apache/gravitino/docs/manage-metadata-using-gravitino.md

 </TabItem>
 </Tabs>

+If `cascade` is true, Gravitino will drop all tables under the schema.
+Otherwise, Gravitino will throw an exception if there are tables under the schema.
+Some catalogs may not support dropping a schema cascading, please refer to the related doc for more details.

 ### List all schemas under a catalog

 You can alter all schemas under a catalog by sending a `GET` request to the `/api/metalakes/{metalake_name}/catalogs/{catalog_name}/schemas` endpoint or just use the Gravitino Java client.
 The following is an example of list all schema